 Hammer Toe Deformity

-The usual cause is misalignment of the joint surfaces due to a genetic predisposition toward aberrant foot biomechanics and tendon contractures.
-RA and neurologic disorders such as Charcot-Marie-Tooth disease (see Hereditary Neuropathies) are other causes.
-The 2nd toe is the most common digit to develop a hammer toe deformity (see Figure: Hammer toe.).
-Second toe hammer toes commonly result from an elongated 2nd metatarsal and from pressure due to an excessively abducted great toe (hallux valgus deformity) causing a bunion (see Bunion).
+The usual cause of hammer toe deformity is misalignment of the joint surfaces due to a genetic predisposition toward aberrant foot biomechanics and tendon contractures.
+Rheumatoid arthritis (RA) and neurologic disorders such as Charcot-Marie-Tooth disease (see Hereditary Neuropathies) are other causes.
+The 2nd toe is the most common digit to develop a hammer toe deformity (see figure Hammer toe).
+Second toe hammer toes commonly result from an elongated 2nd metatarsal and from pressure due to an excessively abducted great toe (hallux valgus deformity) causing a bunion.
 Unusually long toes often develop hammer toe deformities.
-Painful corns (see Calluses and Corns) often develop in hammer toe deformity, particularly of the 5th toe.
+Painful corns often develop in hammer toe deformity, particularly of the 5th toe.
 Reactive adventitial bursas often develop beneath corns, which may become inflamed.

-Symptoms include pain while wearing shoes, especially shoes with low and narrow toe boxes, and sometimes metatarsalgia.
-Diagnosis is clinical.
-Joints are examined for coexistent arthritis (eg, RA—see Rheumatoid Arthritis (RA)).
+Symptoms of hammer toe deformity include pain while wearing shoes, especially shoes with low and narrow toe boxes, and sometimes metatarsalgia.